AyoubHisoka14/travelApp/Readme.md

 #### Start the frontend

-- Navugate to the frontend folder and run the frontend :
+- Navigate to the frontend folder and run the frontend :
     ```bash
     npm run dev
     ```